dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/column-level-lineage.md

 ### Data platform support

-CLL works with the dbt Cloud supported warehouses, including but not limited to Snowflake, BigQuery, Redshift, and Databricks (Unity Catalog).
+CLL in dbt Cloud works with the following data platforms:
+- Snowflake
+- BigQuery
+- Redshift
+- Databricks (Unity Catalog)

+The following adapters aren't currently supported by CLL in dbt Cloud.
+More of these platforms will be supported in the future.
-CLL doesn’t currently support the Hive metastore version of Databricks, Apache Spark, Starburst/Trino, or Microsoft Fabric.
-Coming soon.
+- Hive metastore version of Databricks
+- Apache Spark
+- Starburst/Trino
+- Microsoft Fabric